ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 # The why - unholy energy vs holy ground
 - non-denominational
 - the good the bad the ugly, the christians the wiccans the hindu, the scientologies
-- every able bodied man and woman - we need our frenimies
 # Team Building
 # Ghosts, Possesion and their Shadow Society
 # Round 2: Ghosts